FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **1 - 1,000**
      - Number of floodplain elements in a given cross-section.

-       The selected cross section grid elements do not have to extend across the entire grid system.
+       The selected cross-section grid elements do not have to extend across the entire grid system.

        Only one grid element is necessary to constitute a floodplain cross-section.

        The cross-section can include a channel element.

-       If one of the floodplain cross section grid elements is a channel element, the cross-section
+       If one of the floodplain cross-section grid elements is a channel element, the cross-section

        discharge hydrograph reported in HYCROSS will include the channel element discharge.